Browse:

 DOI stands for digital object identifier.
-It's a unique set of numbers and letters that is assigned to each journal article, and sometimes, ebooks.
-Think of it as a serial number for your car or laptop identifies that unique object.
+It is a unique set of numbers and letters that is assigned to each journal article, and sometimes, ebooks.
+Think of it like the serial number for your car or laptop; it identifies that unique item.

-Here is an example of a DOI for a journal article published in the journal Nutrients:
+Here is an example of a DOI for an article published in the Journal of the Academy of Nutrition and Dietetics.

 The DOI will usually be located somewhere on the first page of an article.
 In a database, it will be somewhere in the record for the article or ebook.